• Skip to main content

 Rooting reflex:

 This one is obvious to most moms right away.
-When you stroke a baby’s cheek, he/she will turn his/her head in that direction.
+When you stroke a baby’s cheek, they will turn their head in that direction.
 This, of course, is the baby’s way of looking for a nipple in anticipation of being fed.

 Babinski reflex: